xmgbautista/xmgbautista.github.io/_pages/cv.md

 ## Curriculum Vitae

-If the embedded PDF below does not load, you can download it [here](cv_xmgbautista.pdf).
+If the embedded PDF below does not load, you can download it <a style='color: black;' href='https://xmgbautista.github.io/cv/cv_xmgbautista.pdf'>here</a>.
 <br>

 <embed src="https://xmgbautista.github.io/cv/cv_xmgbautista.pdf" type="application/pdf" width="100%" />